turingschool-examples/frontend-mod-1-prework/section3/README.md

 🎬Watch [this video to hear an explanation](https://www.youtube.com/watch?v=EUnV-fCY0Pc) and watch someone apply some of the concepts you read about in the book.
 The person who recorded this video is writing JavaScript in the browser Develeper Tools.
 Open them with in Chrome with the keyboard shortcut `cmd + opt + i`, and click Console.

-1. Research the array methods below on the MDN documentation provided.
+Research the array methods below on the MDN documentation provided.
 This documentation might seem intimidating at first, but you will need to get comfortable looking at it. 👩🏻‍💻Create a file in your `section3` directory called `array_methods.md` and describe, in your own words, what each method does.
-    1. Methods to study: `pop`, `push`, `shift`, `unshift`.
+* Methods to research: `pop`, `push`, `shift`, `unshift`.
 Take a look at the [MDN documentation here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
 Hint: the methods are listed in a column on the left hand side of the website.
-    1. _Note: The MDN documentation makes use of the variable declarations `const` and `let`.
+* _Note: The MDN documentation makes use of the variable declarations `const` and `let`.
 For now, just read them as `var` instead._

 > 👩🏻‍💻PAUSE here, and complete the exercises in `arrays.js`

-## Part C Iteration
+## Part C Loops

 Define iteration - take from M0